marcvaldivia/Dare-U/README.md

 If you have any question, you can write me on: marc@dare-u.com

 ## Project Structure
 This project is separated in 3 parts.
-The Android app, the PHP sever (2 versions, for Google Cloud App Engine and for and Apache Server) and the MySQL database.
+The Android app, the PHP server (2 versions, for Google Cloud 'AppEngine' and for an Apache Server) and the MySQL database.